Georgia Medicare Supplement Plans (Medigap)

 Often times, the Medicare Advantage Plans are referred to as a Medicare Replacement Plan as it takes over coverage and provides the same benefits as Traditional Medicare.

 While premiums are typically cheaper than a Medicare Supplement Plan, Advantage Plans come with policy limitations.
 Cancellation restrictions and coverage limitations are just a couple of examples.

 You can avoid these restrictions by opting for a Medicare Supplement Plan which tends to be cheaper in the long run as overtime your OOP costs are higher with an Advantage Plan.

 As Medicare Supplement Plans don’t provide prescriptions drug coverage, it’s necessary to consider obtaining this specific coverage.
 By obtaining a Prescription Drug Plan (PDP), you’ll save thousands of dollars of OOP costs associated with prescription drugs.

-Along with some of the previous policies mentioned, unfortunately there is also a penalty for failing to obtain a PDP.
-The Part D penalty starts after your 7 month initial enrollment period (IEP).
+Along with some of the previous policies mentioned, unfortunately, there is also a penalty for failing to obtain a PDP.
+The Part D penalty starts after your 7 months initial enrollment period (IEP).
 After your IEP your premiums are once again increased based on how long you went without drug coverage.